mmeewis/TL15/exercise4/README.md

 ## Fill the form and save a draft

-Navigate to the AEM Site's "Form"-page [Exercise 2](../exercise2/README.md) and fill some fields and "Save" the form (do not submit the form)
+Navigate to the AEM Site's "Form"-page created in [Exercise 2](../exercise2/README.md) and fill some fields and "Save" the form (do not submit the form)

 ## Explore the form data